-Keep reading for information about the dosage of Relpax, including its form, strengths, and how to take the drug.
-For a comprehensive look at Relpax, including more details about its limitations, see this article.
+Keep reading for specific information about the dosage of Relpax, including its strengths and how to take the medication.
+For a comprehensive look at Relpax, including its limitations of use, see this article.

 Below is information about common Relpax dosages, as well as the form and strengths the drug is available in.